EberlyODL/heympbook/plagiarism.md

 ### Examples of Plagiarism

-Lets first start with some example of plagiarism
+Let's first start with some example of plagiarism

 1. Submit a paper for grading that you did not write yourself
 2. Copy answers or text from a colleague and submit is as your own